RaphaelTlse/nostalgic_pare/README.md

 ### Achievements
 #### Improved user interface
-We have proposed a new enhanced user interface, leveraging the user's goals in data collection for a personnalized experience, and have hints to offer personnalized advanced insights, like early pregnancy detection, symptoms anomaly, and endometriosis suspecions
+We have proposed a new enhanced user interface, leveraging the user's goals in data collection for a personalized experience, and have hints to offer personalized advanced insights, like early pregnancy detection, symptoms anomaly, and endometriosis suspicions

 ![alt text](image/mockup_iphone.png){:height="300px" width="200px"}